Risk vs Customer Experience, a battle as old as time…

-The Digital Shift Created “The Faceless Digital Customer”
+The Digital Transformation Created “The Faceless Digital Customer”

 Dynamic Customer Experience: Measure Behavior, Predict Intent

-If you’re truly a “data-driven” organization, you need to leverage all of the pieces of the puzzle to create best-in-class dynamic experiences that cater to an individual’s unique behavioral characteristics.
+If you’re truly a data-driven organization, you need to leverage all of the pieces of the puzzle to create best-in-class dynamic experiences that cater to an individual’s intent.

 At ForMotiv, we’ve developed a solution that does just that.

-As users engage with an application, ForMotiv passively collects and analyzes the user’s unique behavioral signals to understand the intent of the applicant.
+As users engage with an application, ForMotiv passively collects and analyzes the user’s digital body language, which consists of hundreds of unique behavioral signals to understand the intent of the applicant.

-In an effort to model the face-to-face interaction in the form of a digital dynamic experience, Formotiv’s Digital Polygraph measures unique parameters like typing speed, mouse movements, corrections, and advanced keyboard shortcuts to determine not only the intent of the applicant but the best path forward for that user.
+In an effort to model the face-to-face interaction, ForMotiv measures unique parameters like hesitation, typing speed, mouse movements, corrections, advanced keyboard shortcuts, and hundreds of other behaviors to determine not only the intent of the applicant but the best path forward for that user.

 With dynamic experiences, customer experience and risk teams can finally be friends again.